ttm/kolmogorov-smirnov/emc/enmcPresentation.md

 * Tables for n=n'=1000,

-* Emphasis for a.n when the null hypothesis is true
+* Emphasis for a.N when the null hypothesis is true

 * Measures of c' when it is false

 * c' for samples derived from texts, sound, music, OS statistics